 Q. I've received my score, what happens next?
 How is the eligible list used?

 candidates to enough high scoring eligibles to fill their jobs.
 A canvass letter is an inquiry into your

 receive a canvass letter, do not leave your present employment.
 Return the canvass letter by the return

 date if you are interested in the job.
 If you return the canvass letter late, your name will not be

 Q. What is the "rule of three?"

 A.All candidates at the highest score are immediately eligible for consideration for appointment.
 Candidates at lower scores can only be considered when there are fewer than 3 candidates at the highest score.
 Any candidate's eligibility for appointment depends not only on his or her rank, but also how many other candidates are tied at that and higher level ranks.
-The following two examples illustrate how this might work:
+The following two examples illustrate how this might work.